Damiya/food-trucker/README.md

     * Two way hovers - Hovering an icon on the map should highlight it in the list
     * Better view bounding - It's possible to zoom to an address and end up with markers outside the field of view

+* Secure Data loading endpoint - Some sort of admin authentication process.
 ### Links and Other notes
 Public Profile: [LinkedIn](http://linkedin.com/in/katevonroeder)